Pediatric Head Trauma Treatment & Management

 Admission to an intensive care unit (ICU) should be based on the severity of the trauma and associated injuries.
 Transfer to a hospital where consultation with a neurosurgeon is available may be required, especially when surgical intervention is necessary.

-The results from one study note that children with minor blunt head trauma (defined by initial Pediatric Glasgow Coma Scale [PGCS] scores of 14 or 15) and normal cranial computed tomography (CT) scans are at very low risk for subsequent abnormal CT or magnetic resonance imaging (MRI) scans and are highly unlikely to require neurosurgical intervention; hospitalization of these children is generally unnecessary.[18]
+The results from one study note that children with minor blunt head trauma (defined by initial Pediatric Glasgow Coma Scale [PGCS] scores of 14 or 15) and normal cranial computed tomography (CT) scans are at very low risk for subsequent abnormal CT scans or magnetic resonance imaging (MRI) studies and are highly unlikely to require neurosurgical intervention; hospitalization of these children is generally not necessary.
+[43]

 Patients with severe head trauma are at increased risk of developing cerebral edema, respiratory failure, and herniation secondary to the increased intracranial pressure (ICP); therefore, frequent serial assessments of neurologic status must be performed.

 In all patients, tetanus immunization status should be checked and updated, especially when lacerations or contaminated wounds are present.
 Anticonvulsants may be needed to control or provide prophylaxis for seizure activity.
-Nonsteroidal anti-inflammatory drugs (NSAIDs) may be used for minor pain control.
+Routine seizure prophylaxis is not recommended; prophylaxis should be provided for patients on an individual basis with consultation with neurosurgery.
+Nonsteroidal anti-inflammatory drugs (NSAIDs) may be used for minor pain control, but may be contraindicated with DIC or severe head trauma.
 Beta-blockers can be prescribed for patients with trauma-induced migraines.

 Patients with minor head injury (ie, Pediatric Glasgow Coma Scale [PGCS] score of 14-15) can be discharged with observation instructions in the care of a reliable adult.